Making requests

 Specify a request URL

-The Ktor client allows you to configure a request URL in the following ways:
+The Ktor client allows you to configure a request URL in multiple ways:

-In this case, the url parameter exposed by HttpRequestBuilder is used.
-This parameter accepts URLBuilder and provides more flexibility in building URLs.
+In this case, the url parameter provided by HttpRequestBuilder is used.
+It accepts an instance of URLBuilder, offering more flexibility for building complex URLs.

 Path segments

-Note that appendPathSegments encodes path segments.
-To disable encoding, use appendEncodedPathSegments.
+By default, appendPathSegments encodes path segments.
+To disable encoding, use appendEncodedPathSegments() instead.

 Query parameters